Aryaman117/Autoencoder/README.md

     print('epoch: ' + str(epoch) + ' loss: ' + str(train_loss / s))
 ```

+### Explanation

+- **Epochs**: The number of times the entire dataset is passed through the network.
+We use 200 epochs.
+- **Training Loop**: For each user, we create an input vector and a target vector (both are the same in this case).
+If the user has rated any movies, we perform a forward pass to get the output, calculate the loss, and perform a backward pass to update the weights.
+- **Loss Adjustment**: The loss is adjusted by a mean corrector to normalize it.

 ## Testing the Model

-Evaluate the performance of the SAE on the test set:
+Evaluate the performance of the SAE on the test set.
+The following code tests the model:

 ```python
 test_loss = 0